Chapter 5. Descriptors

 5.1.3.4.
 Reverse branch order pipe radius

-Following the definition of Hackenberg et al. the Reverse branch order pipe radius is the sqare root of the Reverse branch order pipe area
+Following the definition of Hackenberg et al. the reverse branch order pipe radius is the square root of the reverse branch order pipe area

 descriptor key: (*F*)[RBOPR]